Hadleigh Postcard Memories

-It is on sale locally at Ann’s Mini Market (Daws Heath), and – when COVID restrictions permit – Hadleigh Library and Leigh Heritage Centre.
+The book is on sale locally at our public events, Ann’s Mini Market (Daws Heath), Hadleigh Library and Leigh Heritage Centre.
 For more distant readers, the link to Essex Hundred Publications is below.

 Hadleigh Postcard Memories is a refreshingly original and accessible book that introduces the famous Olympic village of Hadleigh in Essex.
 This is the only publication from a unique Hadleigh author, Robert Nichols, (1921 – 2018.)
 Using 160 examples selected from his personal collection of postcards, Bob evoked the feeling of a bygone era in a way that shows how the spirit of Hadleigh has developed and lives on.